-- negligence (if the other driver was being careless),
+- negligence (if the other driver was being careless) and/or

-- strict products liability (if the motorcycle was defective), and/or
+- strict products liability (if the motorcycle was defective).

 Most personal injury claims resolve through negotiation and without a trial.
-Either way, victims are far more likely to recover high financial settlements if they are represented by competent attorneys who are experienced in dealing with stubborn insurance defense firms.
+Either way, you are far more likely to recover high financial settlements if you are represented by competent attorneys who are experienced in dealing with stubborn insurance defense firms.

-In this article, our Nevada personal injury lawyers discuss the legal process of how to file a motorcycle lawsuit in Nevada.
+In this article, our Nevada personal injury lawyers discuss how to file a motorcycle lawsuit in Nevada as well as the state’s most important motorcycle laws.
 Scroll down to learn:

 - 1. How do I file a motorcycle accident lawsuit in Nevada?